 6. Motherboard (MOBO) Installation

 Installing the motherboard is kind of tricky.
-In fact, you will need to have patience with this step.
+In fact, you will need to have patience with this step of learning how to build a PC.
 The standoff screws and I/O shield can be notoriously annoying.
-Both tasks represent a balance act between power and dexterity.
+Both tasks represent a balancing act between power and dexterity.
 Still, it’s nothing too complex, just annoying.

 Step 2: Check for pre-installed motherboard standoffs and see if it’s in line with the holes found on your selected motherboard.